OSInside/kiwi/doc/source/building/build_docker_container.rst

    The configuration metadata is inherited from the base image to the derived one, the only way to change the inherited metadata is by overwriting it.
-The ``entrypoint`` and ``subcommand`` statements builds an exception in a way that they can be wiped using the **clear** attribute as used in the above example
+Only the ``entrypoint`` and ``subcommand`` statements builds are an exception, they can be wiped using the ``clear`` attribute as used in the above example.

-Export image from docker to be usable as Base Image
+Export Image from Docker to Be Usable as Base Image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Given there is an image in docker which should be used as a base image